 Image from DYZD on Amazon.com

-While limited range of motion and strength after a stroke can make dressing a challenging task, dressing tools can help stroke patients retain their independence in being able to dress themselves.
+While limited range of motion and strength after a stroke may make dressing a challenging task, dressing tools help stroke patients retain their independence to dress themselves.

-Zipper pulls can also be attached to handbags and backpacks to help you access your things easily.
-They come in many colors to suit your needs!
+Zipper pulls can also be attached to handbags and backpacks to help you access your items easily.
+They are available in various colors to suit your needs!

 4. Sock Aid